camdeno/F16Capstone/README.md

 <!-- ABOUT THE PROJECT -->
 ### Built With

 Matlab was used for primary system identification and the nonlinear model.
-Flightaxis is used to extract data from the Realflight 9.5 simulator.
+Flight Axis is used to extract data from the Realflight 9.5 simulator.
 * [Matlab]( https://www.mathworks.com/products/matlab.html)
 * [Flightaxis]( https://github.com/ArduPilot/ardupilot/blob/master/libraries/SITL/SIM_FlightAxis.cpp)